Make a Perfect Resume in 8 Easy Steps: Examples & Tips

 Here’s how to write a new grad nurse resume step-by-step:

 How can the charge nurse and hospital HR staff know you can dress a wound or take vital signs before they meet you?
-They can’t—unless your new grad nurse resume proves it to them.
+They can’t—unless your new grad nursing resume proves it to them.
 That starts by looking crisp and sharp.
 Your resume formatting sends a message about professionalism.

 Here’s how to format a new grad nurse resume template: